align="middle" alt="art deco style">

 Other popular materials used were jade, onyx, pearl, turquoise, quartz, chrome metal, coral, ivory and ebony.
 These materials have a sleek, cool quality about them and therefore they fit well into the modern Deco 'look'.

-As the Great Depression descended upon the globe in the 1930s and society was tightenting their purse strings, jewelry designers began co-mingling very expensive metals and stones with less expensive materials like enamel, Bakelite and nylon.
+As the Great Depression descended upon the globe in the 1930's and society was tightening their purse strings, jewelry designers began co-mingling very expensive metals and stones with less expensive materials like enamel, Bakelite and nylon.

 These materials also had that sleek, modern look which did not detract from the overall Art Deco style, yet it made the pieces a bit more affordable.